GarauGarau/mysite/content/research/LTF/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "Leaving the field?
-The imact of technology on high skill workers"
+publication: "Scholars and Technological Changes: A Lesson from the Introduction of Dynare"
-publication_short: "Leaving the field?"
+publication_short: "Scholars and Technological Changes"

 abstract: The core of our work is trying to understand the complex interplay between technology-driven inequality and productivity disparities, focusing the attention on a particular type of high-skill workers: researchers.
 This emphasis on scholars is not arbitrary; it is a carefully considered decision based on several factors.
 The field within each researcher operate can be precisely measured and quantified, providing a ground for robust empirical analysis.
 Within the context of this question, we are also examining whether such innovations unintentionally perpetuate inequality among workers, or whether they operate as a harmonizing tool that reduces the productivity disparities between less and more talented researchers.